- Dine on a lunch cooked with bamboo as you lounge near a waterfall in Chiang Rai

 |Day 11||Half-Day at Baan Kang Wat & Wat Umong||Chiang Mai|

-Day 1: Arrival in Chiang Rai - Evening City Tour
+Day 1: Arrive in Chiang Rai, Evening City Tour

-Upon arrival in the northern city of Chiang Rai, a local guide will meet you and you'll transfer by private vehicle to your hotel.
+Welcome to Thailand!
+Upon arrival in the northern city of Chiang Rai, a local guide will meet you, and you'll transfer by private vehicle to your hotel.
 You may be tired from the flights, but that's no excuse to stay in!
 Tonight, take to the streets of this charming city on three wheels and explore Chiang Rai in a tuk-tuk.
 This moto-taxi will shuttle you to and from incredible landmarks that are equally (if not more) stunning at night.

-In the morning, you’ll drive to an indigenous village, which is located just outside of Chiang Rai and is home to the Akha hill tribe.
+In the morning, you'll drive to an Indigenous village just outside of Chiang Rai, which is home to the Akha hill tribe.
 After an introduction to their culture and customs, you'll set off on a light trek through the surrounding forests and farms.
 Passing rice fields, pineapple, and rubber plantations, your Akha guides will lead you to the final destination: a secluded waterfall.
 While you splash in the cool lagoon waters, your hosts will cook a delicious lunch over an open fire using all-natural implements like bamboo and banana leaves.
-You'll then enjoy this picnic amidst the singularly beautiful natural surroundings.
+You'll then enjoy this picnic amid the singularly beautiful natural surroundings.

 Day 3: Highlights of Chiang Rai

-In the morning, you'll pay a visit to the infamous Golden Triangle, the point at which Thailand, Myanmar, and Laos meet, and where the Mekong River flows into the Ruak River.
-This was once one a prime location for opium production, and a fascinating museum documents the history of the narcotics trade over the centuries.
+In the morning, you'll pay a visit to the infamous Golden Triangle, where Thailand, Myanmar, and Laos meet, and the Mekong River flows into the Ruak River.
+This was once a prime location for opium production, and a fascinating museum documents the history of the narcotics trade over the centuries.
 After a bit of this history, sit down and enjoy lunch at a local restaurant.

-Finally, drive on to the famous Wat Rong Khun, also known as the "White Temple."
+Finally, drive to Wat Rong Khun, the "White Temple."
 This is probably the most iconic and beautiful temple in Northern Thailand.
-The jagged spires of this gleaming architectural marvel emerge from a grassy garden like flames rising from a white-hot fire, and the glassy waters of the adjacent pond reflect a mirror image of the temple's brilliance.
-This intricate work of art is a combination of ancient design and contemporary architecture undertaken by a local artist, Chalermchai Kositpipat.
+The jagged spires of this gleaming architectural marvel emerge from grassy garden-like flames rising from a white-hot fire, and the glassy waters of the adjacent pond reflect a mirror image of the temple's brilliance.
+This intricate work of art combines ancient design and contemporary architecture undertaken by a local artist, Chalermchai Kositpipat.

 Day 4: Lisu Lodge & Eco-Tourism

-In the morning, you'll transfer to the Lisu Lodge, an eco-lodge near to a hill-tribe village.
-Arriving at around 10 am, you will be greeted with a refreshing welcome drink after which your indigenous Lisu guide will take you for a walk through the village.
+In the morning, you'll transfer to the Lisu Lodge, an ecolodge near a hill tribe village.
+Arriving at around 10 am, you will be greeted with a refreshing welcome drink, after which your Indigenous Lisu guide will take you for a walk through the village.
 Your first stop is the Ton Lung Temple, where locals flock for spiritual guidance.
-The temple’s herbal garden also boasts many medicinal plants that are used by the villagers.
-You'll next pay a visit to a shaman's house to chat over tea and glean insight into his fascinating spiritual rites and rituals.
+The temple's herbal garden also boasts many medicinal plants used by the villagers.
+Next, you'll pay a visit to a shaman's house to chat over tea and gain insight into his fascinating spiritual rites and rituals.

 In addition to these activities, you can also embark on a guided bike tour, soak in a steam bath, or indulge in a traditional Thai massage.
 In the evening, enjoy another delicious Thai dinner while villagers perform a traditional Lisu dance.